 Known for its beautiful beaches and eco-resorts, Bastimentos is safe during the day and is pretty safe at night due to its isolation however its always recommended to avoid wandering alone in isolated areas at night, more incase you get lost!
 Although there are worse places to get lost ... and the island is pretty small so if you shout loud enough someone will probably here you!
 I spend a week here, yes a week!
 Why, because I had backpacked through Costa Rica in less than 2 weeks then had gone from David (in Panama) to Bocas in the space of another days.
 Check out the border forum where you can see the result of this fast travel because ...
 I got sick 🤒.

-The vibe here is, well frankly, its paradise, it feels so secluded and like you are have been deserted in paradise with a group of people.
+The vibe here is, well frankly, its paradise, it feels so secluded and like you are ship wrecked in heaven with a group of laid back people.
 I think it would be hard to find anyone here with overly bad intentions but, you never know.

 As backpackers, there are two main places to stay, Selina Red Frog and Palmers Beach Resort, the two places are reasonably close together with Palmers being on the beach and Selina sunk into the jungle in the centre of the island.